 Transforming smallholder dairy producers through promoting Climate-Smart Dairy value chain

 Objective: Increased food security and disposable income of smallholder households from dairy production in Ethiopia

 Blurb: This project aimed to increase dairy productivity through adoption of climate-smart practices, breed improvement, availability of timely extension services, and promotion of livestock businesses into smallholder dairy farmers farming activities in two districts in Ethiopia.
 The project will enable 2,000 dairy farm households in Abichu Gna’a and Siya Debrena Wayu districts to increase their income from dairy and to improve the nutritional status of 12,000 people through increased awareness on nutrition consumption of milk products.

 Accelerating Access to Finance by Professionalising Financial Agribusiness

-Self Help Africa is part of a consortium working to develop the SCOPE Insight tool for the Savings and Credit Cooperatives (SACCOs) and SACCO Unions.
+Self Help Africa are part of a consortium working to develop the SCOPE Insight tool for Savings and Credit Cooperatives (SACCOs) and SACCO Unions.,

 The project will scale up and standardise the SCOPE Insight tool to make it more relevant and applicable for SACCOs, given their unique role of SACCOs in building local financial capital.
 These insights will help to inform the specialised training and coaching plans to support the professionalisation of the SACCO sector.